 You Still Need a Valid Photo ID

-Although a driver's license isn't necessary to own a vehicle, government-issued photo identification is still required to get a loan, registration and auto insurance.
-If you don't currently possess a valid photo identification card, you will need to go to the DMV and obtain one.
+Although a driver's license is not necessary to own a vehicle, government-issued photo identification is still required to get a loan, registration, and auto insurance.
+If you do not currently possess a valid photo identification card, you will need to go to the DMV and obtain one.
 The requirements to get a non-drivers ID do vary from state to state, but in most cases, you need a social security card, proof of residency, and proof of identification.
 Contact your local Department of Motor Vehicles for information on your state's requirements and arm yourself with your personal ID prior to applying for a loan or automotive insurance.

 Getting Car Insurance Without a License

-To register your vehicle, you will need the bill of sale and auto insurance.
+To register your vehicle as an excluded driver, you will need the bill of sale and auto insurance.
 Here's where things can get a little bit tricky, in some cases.
 Some insurance agencies will not provide a policy if you're not the primary driver, so you will need to call around and discover your options.

-If the primary driver has a bad record, you'll pay significantly more for an insurance policy than you would for yourself – if the insurance agency is willing to provide coverage at all.
+If the licensed driver or primary driver has a bad driving history, plan on paying significantly more for an insurance policy than you would for yourself – that is if the insurance agency is willing to provide coverage at all.
 Before agreeing to a plan, be confident in the driver getting the insurance.
-While accidents do happen, you don't want to end up paying high premiums because a friend or family member isn't a responsible driver.
+While accidents do happen, you do not want to end up paying high premiums because a friend or family member isn't a responsible driver.

 Finding an Auto Loan Without a License

-A lender will not give you a car loan unless you're able to provide proof of insurance on the vehicle you are purchasing.
-Once you have coverage, the next step is to find a loan, assuming you won't be paying with cash or credit.
+A lender will not give you a car loan unless you are able to provide proof of insurance on the vehicle you are purchasing.
+Once you have coverage, the next step is to find a loan, assuming you will not be paying with cash or credit.
 Some lenders will not provide a loan without a valid driver's license.
 Others may consider it, but only if you prove that you're going to be able to pay for the vehicle.
-The reasoning behind this is that an unlicensed driver could get arrested, and then they won't be able to make payments.
-That's why you need to prove that you won't be driving the vehicle, perhaps explaining to the lender who will be driving the vehicle and under what circumstances.
+The reasoning behind this is that an unlicensed driver could get arrested, and then will not be able to make payments.
+That is why you need to prove that you will not be driving the vehicle, perhaps explaining to the lender who will be driving the vehicle and under what circumstances.

-If you're looking for the best rate, a big bank may not be the best choice.
+If you are looking for the best rate, a big bank may not be the best choice.
 They tend to have stricter rules, and if you get a loan, it may not be an ideal rate.
 If you are buying a used car, many banks refuse financing altogether.
 Instead, you may want to find a credit union in your area.
 Credit unions tend to be more willing to work with people in unique situations.
 You will likely need to bring along the primary driver so you can make your case.

-If you're not able to obtain a fair loan through a bank or credit union, look into other routes to get a personal loan.
-Sometimes, a credit card with a low introductary interest rate may cover a sizeable portion of the vehicle's price, if the seller is willing to cover the transaction fees.
+If you are not able to obtain a fair loan through a bank or credit union, look into other routes to get a personal loan.
+Sometimes, a credit card with a low introductory interest rate may cover a sizeable portion of the vehicle's price, especially if the seller is willing to cover the transaction fees.
 Getting a car without a license is possible, but as you can see, you might end up paying more if not paying with cash.

 Shopping for a Car Without a License

-Another difficulty associated with car buying without a license is that the dealership (or private sellers, for that matter) won't allow you to test drive a vehicle without a valid license.
+Another difficulty associated with car buying without a license is that the dealership (or private sellers, for that matter) won't allow you to test drive a new vehicle or used car without a valid license.
 Naturally, this makes it challenging for a non-driving car buyer to make an informed purchase.
 The best approach is to bring the primary driver with you and allow them to test drive the vehicle.
-While you won't be able to feel what it's like to drive the vehicle, your driver should be able to help you determine if the car's a good buy.
+While you will not be able to feel what it is like to drive the vehicle, the driver should be able to help you determine if the car is a good buy.

-If you don't have a driver — maybe you're buying a collectible car — you can bring someone you know with a license to test drive it for you.
+If you do not have a driver — maybe you are buying a collectible car — you can bring someone you know with a license to test drive it for you.
 A salesperson or the seller may also be willing to take the car out with you as a passenger.
-Just pay close attention to any bumps, noises, or other occurrences that don't seem right.
+Just pay close attention to any bumps, noises, or other occurrences that do not seem right.

 You May Want to Get a License Anyways

 If you can, you may want to consider getting a driver's license, even if your foot is never going to touch the gas pedal.
-Of course, that's not always possible, but if it is, you can save a lot of time and effort.
+Of course, that is not always possible, but if it is, you can save a lot of time and effort.
 A lack of a driver's license limits your options when it comes to finding car insurance coverage, getting a loan, registering the vehicle, and shopping for a vehicle.
 And it may also cost you more by way of increased insurance rates.
 It is possible to overcome these hurdles, but it may take more research and time.

-If you plan on getting a license in the future, it's easier to wait until you have it before buying a vehicle.
-That way, you don't need to bother transferring ownership and adjusting your insurance policy.
+If you plan on getting a license in the future, it is easier to wait until you have it before buying a vehicle.
+That way, you do not need to bother transferring ownership and adjusting your insurance policy.
 And you may also be able to get an auto loan with better terms.